syncfusion-content/flutter-docs/Flutter/installation/Installation-errors.md

 ### Suggested solution

-Open and kill the msiexec process in the task manager and then continue to install Syncfusion.
-If the problem is still present, restart the computer and try Syncfusion installer.
+Open and kill the msiexec process in the task manager and then continue to install Syncfusion<sup>&reg;</sup>.
+If the problem is still present, restart the computer and try Syncfusion<sup>&reg;</sup> installer.

 1. Open the Windows Task Manager.